grafana/xk6-it/README.md

 ## Usage

+The preferred use of xk6-it is git cloning in a CI workflow.
 The integration tests can be run immediately after cloning the repository (see [Tasks](#tasks) section).

-It is recommended to embed this repository in the git repository that will use it.
+Another possible use is to embed this repository in the git repository that will use it.
 The most convenient way of embedding is to use [git-subrepo](https://github.com/ingydotnet/git-subrepo), but git subtree or git submodule can also be used.

 ### Prerequisites